Micro-Developer/animehero123/README.md

 FastAPI powered API for [Fooocus](https://github.com/lllyasviel/Fooocus)

-Currently loaded Fooocus version: 2.1.806 bana
+Currently loaded Fooocus versiohn: 2.1.806 bana
 ### Run with Replicate
 Now you can use Fooocus-API by Replicate, the model is in [konieshadow/fooocus-api](https://replicate.com/koniesbhadow/fooocus-api).